Cream Sherry Wine

 Our Label has the name "Creme de Vin" on it, meaning Cream of Sherry Wine and the sherry name in Australia is now called Cream Apera or Apera.

-Sometimes this sweet Cream Sherry wine is called "Cream", it is a fortified Cream Sherry wine with a creamy texture.
+Sometimes this sweet Cream Sherry wine is called "Cream", it is a fortified Cream Sherry wines with a creamy texture.

 Delightful with a dessert of stewed apples or pears with ice cream or cream or on its own, a soft fortified sweet white dessert wine with 16% alcohol.
 Now available in 750 mL bottles.
 We call it Creme de Vin, said with a French accent!
 Duncan calls this his "Secret Weapon".